thereisnotime/SheLLM/README.md

 - [ ] SheLLM does not handle error exits properly.
 - [ ] SheLLM does not handle streaming output properly.
 - [ ] SheLLM does not handle TAB completion for commands.
+- [ ] SheLLM does not handle ALT/CTRL cursor movement shortcuts.
 - [ ] SheLLM's context should take the last output with higher priority and not the previous commands.

 ## Roadmap